 Have you ever been overwhelmed by an overabundance of peppers from the vegetable garden?
 It’s a great problem to have, but sometimes it can be hard to figure out what to do with all of those peppers.

+I love growing peppers, and plant a ton of different varieties every summer.
 It’s wonderful to have garden fresh peppers on hand at all times, but when you’re harvesting more than you can possibly use (Ummm… 15 gallons?), it’s time to find ways to preserve and store peppers for winter use.

 Storing Peppers For Winter Use